enso-org/enso/docs/development/commit-messages.md

 - There should be no trailing whitespace in the commit message.
 - All unnecessary punctuation should be removed.
 - Use markdown syntax for formatting in the body, but not in the subject line.

-## Where these Guidelines Apply

-These guidelines apply to _all branches_ in the Enso repository, except:

-- Those beginning with `wip/*`.